MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-howto-excel-report-layout.md

 The actual filter format is '\<DataItemName\>::\<Source Table Caption\>::\<FilterGroup\>::\<Field Caption\>'.

 There will be one row for each active filter defined on the request page.

+#### Named formulas

+In Business Central 2024 release wave 2 and later, at creation time (either from VSCode or when getting a new template from the request page), Excel report layout workbooks include named formulas for easier lookups.
+Instead of having to write complicated VLOOKUP or XLOOKUP formulas, report authors can use named formulas, such as **ReportRequest.Date** or **ReportMetaData.ReportHelpLink**.

+To see all available formulas in an Excel workbook, choose *Formulas*, and then **Name Manager** (in the **Defined Names** group).

 ### Translating Excel sheets in 2023 release wave 2 and later versions